Naveen032006/Bank-management-system/README.md

-💳 Bank Management System - C++
-📌 Introduction
-The Bank Management System is a simple console-based application written in C++.
-It offers fundamental functionalities such as account creation, deposit/withdrawal of money, and viewing account details.
-It is built using Object-Oriented Programming concepts and utilizes a linked list for dynamic account storage.

-✅ Features
-Add Account: Create a new bank account with an initial balance.

-Deposit Money: Deposit an amount into an existing account.

-Withdraw Money: Withdraw funds from an account (if sufficient balance exists).

-Display All Accounts: View all account holders with account numbers and balances.

-Exit System: Terminate the program gracefully.

-🛠️ Technologies Used
-Programming Language: C++

-Concepts Implemented:

-Object-Oriented Programming (Classes, Objects, Encapsulation, Inheritance)

-Data Structures (Singly Linked List)

-🧩 Class Structure
-1. BankAccount Class
-Represents an individual bank account.

-Attributes:

-accountNumber (string): Unique account identifier.

-accountHolder (string): Name of the account holder.

-balance (double): Current account balance.

-Methods:

-BankAccount(string, string, double): Constructor to initialize account details.

-deposit(double): Adds funds to the account.

-withdraw(double): Deducts amount if sufficient balance is available.

-getBalance(): Returns current balance.

-getAccountHolder(): Returns account holder's name.

-getAccountNumber(): Returns account number.

-2. Node Struct
-A structure representing a node in the linked list holding a BankAccount object.

-3. LinkedList Class
-Manages dynamic storage of bank accounts using a singly linked list.

-Methods:

-insert(BankAccount): Adds a new node/account to the list.

-search(string): Finds an account by account number.

-display(): Prints details of all accounts.

-4. Bank Class
-Central class managing bank operations.

-Methods:

-addAccount(BankAccount): Adds a new account to the system.

-getAccount(string): Returns a pointer to a specific account.

-displayAllAccounts(): Displays all available accounts.

-🔁 Program Flow
-Display Main Menu with all available operations.

-Process user input:

-Add Account: Request user input and store the account.

-Deposit/Withdraw: Ask for account number and perform transaction.

-Display All Accounts: Show all records.

-Exit: Quit the application.

-🧪 Example Usage
-markdown
-Copy
-Edit
+# 💳 Bank Management System - C++

+## 📌 Introduction
+The **Bank Management System** is a simple console-based application developed in **C++**.
+It provides functionalities to manage bank accounts, perform transactions, and display account details.

+The system follows an **Object-Oriented Programming (OOP)** approach and uses a **linked list** to store account details dynamically.

+---

+## ✅ Features

+- **Add Account**: Allows users to create a new bank account with an initial balance.
+- **Deposit Money**: Enables users to deposit an amount into an existing account.
+- **Withdraw Money**: Allows users to withdraw an amount from their account if sufficient balance is available.
+- **Display All Accounts**: Lists all bank accounts with account numbers, account holders, and balances.
+- **Exit System**: Terminates the program.

+---

+## 🛠️ Technologies Used

+- **Programming Language**: C++
+- **Concepts Used**:
+  - Object-Oriented Programming (Classes, Objects, Encapsulation, Inheritance)
+  - Data Structures (Singly Linked List)

+---

+## 🧩 Class Structure

+### 1. `BankAccount` Class
+Represents a bank account with attributes and methods to perform transactions.

+**Attributes:**
+- `accountNumber` (string): Stores the account number.
+- `accountHolder` (string): Stores the name of the account holder.
+- `balance` (double): Stores the current balance of the account.

+**Methods:**
+- `BankAccount(string, string, double)`: Constructor to initialize account details.
+- `deposit(double)`: Adds an amount to the balance.
+- `withdraw(double)`: Deducts an amount from the balance if sufficient funds exist.
+- `getBalance()`: Returns the account balance.
+- `getAccountHolder()`: Returns the account holder’s name.
+- `getAccountNumber()`: Returns the account number.

+---

+### 2. `Node` Struct
+- Represents a node in the linked list that holds a `BankAccount` object.

+---

+### 3. `LinkedList` Class
+Implements a linked list to store multiple bank accounts dynamically.

+**Methods:**
+- `insert(BankAccount)`: Adds a new account to the list.
+- `search(string)`: Finds an account by account number.
+- `display()`: Displays all accounts in the system.

+---

+### 4. `Bank` Class
+Manages all bank operations and interacts with the linked list.

+**Methods:**
+- `addAccount(BankAccount)`: Adds a new account to the bank.
+- `getAccount(string)`: Searches and returns a pointer to a bank account.
+- `displayAllAccounts()`: Displays all stored accounts.

+---

+## 🔁 Program Flow

+1. **Main Menu**: Displays options to the user.
+2. **User Choice Processing**:
+   - If **Add Account** is selected, the system prompts for account details and stores them.
+   - If **Deposit** or **Withdraw** is selected, it prompts for an account number and performs the respective transaction.
+   - If **Display All Accounts** is selected, all stored accounts are displayed.
+   - If **Exit** is selected, the program terminates.

+---

+## 🧪 Example Usage
 Welcome to RR Bank Management System

-************
-1. Add Account
+Add Account

-2. Deposit
+Deposit

-3. Withdraw
+Withdraw

-4. Display All Accounts
+Display All Accounts

-5. Exit
+Exit

 Enter your choice: 1
 Enter Account Number: 1001
 Enter Account Holder Name: John Doe
 Enter Initial Balance: 5000

+Account successfully created!

+Enter your choice: 2
+Enter Account Number: 1001
+Enter Amount to Deposit: 2000

+Amount deposited successfully!

+Enter your choice: 3
+Enter Account Number: 1001
+Enter Amount to Withdraw: 1000

+Amount withdrawn successfully!

+Enter your choice: 4

+Account Number: 1001
+Account Holder: John Doe
+Balance: 6000.00

+Enter your choice: 5

+Thank you for using RR Bank Management System.
+---

-🚀 Future Enhancements
+## 🚀 Future Enhancements

-Add file handling for persistent account storage.
+- Implement **file handling** to store account details persistently.

-Implement a login system for added security.
+- Add a **login system** for user authentication and security.

-Introduce interest calculations for savings accounts.
+- Introduce **interest calculations** for savings accounts.

-Build a GUI version using frameworks like Qt or Tkinter.
+- Develop a **GUI version** using frameworks like **Qt** or **Tkinter**.

+---

-📌 Conclusion
+## 📌 Conclusion

-This Bank Management System project serves as an educational tool to understand and apply object-oriented programming and linked list data structures in a real-world scenario.
-It lays the groundwork for creating more advanced and secure banking applications.
+This project is a basic **Bank Management System** designed to demonstrate:
+- Object-Oriented Programming principles
+- Linked list data structures
+- Real-world banking operations in C++

+It serves as a foundational model for further enhancements and can be expanded into a fully functional banking application.

+---